Abecedar: First printing

-The book's publication sparked controversy in Greek Macedonia, along with Bulgaria and Serbia.
-The Bulgarians and Serbs objected to the book being printed in Latin alphabet, despite the Bulgarian and Serbian languages being written predominately in the Cyrillic alphabet.
+The book's publication sparked controversy in Greek Macedonia, along with Bulgaria and Yugoslavia.
+The Bulgarians and Serbs objected to the book being printed in Latin alphabet, because the Bulgarian and Serbian languages have been written predominately in the Cyrillic alphabet.
 The Bulgarian representative to the League of Nations criticized it as "incomprehensible."
 Although some books reached villages in Greek Macedonia, it was never used in their schools.
 In one village, threats by local police led to residents throwing their copies into a lake.
 In January 1926, the region of Florina saw extensive protests by Greek and pro-Greek Slavic speakers campaigning against the primer's publication, demanding the government change their policies on minority education.

-Professor Loring Danforth argues the Abecedar was printed in the Latin alphabet "precisely to ensure [sic] that it would be rejected by all parties concerned" so "it would not contribute to the development of ties between the Slavic-speaking people of northern Greece and either Serbia or Bulgaria."
-Macedonian historians argue it demonstrated a separate Macedonian language and people existed in northern Greece in 1925, and the Greek government recognized it as such.
-Bulgarian authors indicate that this textbook was printed in order to mislead the international organizations that the educational rights of the Bulgarians in Greece are respected – in the moment when the Council of the League of Nations treated the question about protection of the Bulgarian minority in Greece.
+Anthropologist Loring Danforth has argued the Abecedar was printed in the Latin alphabet "precisely to ensure [sic] that it would be rejected by all parties concerned" so "it would not contribute to the development of ties between the Slavic-speaking people of northern Greece and either Serbia or Bulgaria."
+The Macedonian historiography has seen it as a demonstration that a separate Macedonian language and people existed in northern Greece in 1925, and the Greek government recognized them as such.
+Bulgarian researchers indicate that this textbook was printed in order to mislead the international organizations that the educational rights of the Bulgarians in Greece are respected – in the moment when the Council of the League of Nations treated the question about protection of the Bulgarian minority in Greece.

-According to Victor Roudometof, the incident led to significant change in the Greek government's stance toward Slavic-speaking citizens.
+According to sociologist Victor Roudometof, the incident led to significant change in the Greek government's stance toward Slavic-speaking citizens.
 Henceforth, they were deemed to be neither Serbs nor Bulgarians, and their difference was regarded as solely linguistic, not ethnic or political.

-The first scientific review of Abecedar was made in 1925 by professor Lyubomir Miletich who treated this schoolbook as an attempt to create a new, Latin, alphabet for Bulgarians in Greek Macedonia.
+The first scientific review of Abecedar was made in 1925 by Bulgarian linguist Lyubomir Miletich who treated this schoolbook as an attempt to create a new Latin alphabet for Bulgarians in Greek Macedonia.